-- 13.5.1 When exempt employees are required to travel and their absence from campus extends beyond 8 p.m. or overnight as a result of travel, they will receive two (2) hours of compensatory time for each day of travel; provided that the employee has exceeded the normal workday.
-However, bargaining unit members based in Marquette, who are required to travel for purposes of student recruitment on behalf of the Office of Admissions and are required to stay overnight, will receive two (2) hours of compensatory time for each day traveled. - 13.5.2 Exempt employees working in live-in positions, in view of their compensation in the form of room and board and living arrangements, and due to the unique requirements of their jobs, shall not be entitled to overtime or compensatory time; provided, however, when an employee working in a live-in position is required to work on a University holiday, one (1) day of compensatory time shall be allowed for each holiday worked.
-In addition, employees working in live-in positions will be off duty two (2) weekends per month or have the option of one (1) weekend and two (2) additional days per month by prior arrangement with the appropriate supervisor. - 13.5.3 Any compensatory time accrued and approved under Sections 13.5, 13.5.1, and 13.5.2 between July 1 and December 31 will be used by June 30 of the following year and any compensatory time accrued and approved under Sections 13.5, 13.5.1, and 13.5.2 between January 1 and June 30 will be used by December 31 of the same year, with the provision that an extension may be approved by the Director of Human Resources or the Director's designee.
-The University agrees to consider the desires of the employee when scheduling compensatory time off. - 13.5.4 On-Call Determination.
+- 13.5.1 When exempt employees are required to travel and their absence from campus extends beyond 8 p.m. or overnight as a result of travel, they will receive two (2) hours of compensatory time for each day of travel; provided that the employee has exceeded the normal workday. - 13.5.2 Exempt employees working in live-in positions, in view of their compensation in the form of room and board and living arrangements, and due to the unique requirements of their jobs, shall not be entitled to overtime or compensatory time; provided, however, when an employee working in a live-in position is required to work on a University holiday, one (1) day of compensatory time shall be allowed for each holiday worked.
+In addition, employees working in live-in positions will be off duty two (2) weekends per month or have the option of one (1) weekend and two (2) additional days per month by prior arrangement with the appropriate supervisor. - 13.5.3 Any compensatory time accrued and approved under Sections 13.5, 13.5.1, and 13.5.2 between July 1 and December 31 will be used by June 30 of the following year and any compensatory time accrued and approved under Sections 13.5, 13.5.1, and 13.5.2 between January 1 and June 30 will be used by December 31 of the same year, with the provision that an extension may be approved by the Head of Human Resources or Human Resources' designee.
+The University agrees to consider the desires of the employee when scheduling compensatory time. - 13.5.4 On-Call Determination.
 On-call time, as defined by the Fair Labor Standards Act, is time spent by employees, usually off the working premises, in their own pursuits, where the employee must remain available to be called back in to work on short notice if the need arises.
-Determination of employees who may be eligible for on-call pay is based on the following factors: - · Physical restrictions placed on an employee while on call - · The required response time if called in - · The percentage of calls expected to be taken - · The frequency of actual calls during the on-call periods - · Employee use of time during the on-call period - The disciplinary action, if any, taken against employees who fail to respond

-13.5.4.1 Exempt bargaining unit members who work in the Academic Computing section of the Academic Information Services Department and the Administrative Information Technology Technical Services section of the Administrative Information Technology Department who are designated to be available and on-call for 24 hours a day for a period of one (1) week, shall receive four (4) hours of compensatory time for that one (1) week period.
+Determination of employees who may be eligible for on-call pay is based on the following factors: - Physical restrictions placed on an employee while on call - The required response time if called in - The percentage of calls expected to be taken - The frequency of actual calls during the on-call periods - Employee use of time during the on-call period - The disciplinary action, if any, taken against employees who fail to respond - 13.5.4.1 Exempt bargaining unit members who work in Information Technology and Technical Services departments who are designated to be available and on-call for 24 hours a day for a period of one (1) week, shall receive four (4) hours of compensatory time for that one (1) week period.
 Such compensatory time is subject to the provisions of Article 13, including 13.3.4.